raae/queen.raae.codes/src/content/posts-queen/2026/03/10-mcp-tool-annotations/index.md

 ---
-title: "Customer Bastien taught me about MCP permissions"
+title: "Customer Bastien: your MCP server has a permission problem"
 tags: AI, MCP
 brands: Outseta
 ---